Cooks Wall Rock Climbing

 3. West Walls (aka Cooks Fin)

-The best concentration of hard stuff is on the east side (Cookbook) but the most popular fun area is the West Walls, while the Lower Wall requires the longest hike in and the most strenuous hike out but for some quality routes.
+The best concentration of hard stuff is on the east side (Cookbook) but the most popular fun area is the West Walls.
+The Lower Wall requires the longest hike in and the most strenuous hike out but for some quality routes.
+Devils Chimney is the smallest area but has the easiest access just off the main Cooks Wall trail and hosts a handful of excellent traditional routes in a unique secluded setting.

 Classic Climbing Routes at Cooks Wall